Terence-lr/total-job-tracker-/README.md

 # Job Application Tracker

-A professional, full-stack job application tracking application built with React, TypeScript, Firebase, and deployed on Vercel.
+A professional, full-stack job application tracking application built with React, TypeScript, Supabase, and deployed on Vercel.
 Track your job applications with ease and maintain a comprehensive record of your job search progress.

 ## 🚀 Features

-- **User Authentication**: Secure email/password authentication with Firebase Auth
+- **User Authentication**: Secure email/password authentication with Supabase Auth
 - **Job Application Management**: Create, read, update, and delete job applications
 - **Advanced Filtering**: Filter by status, search by company/position, date range filtering
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices